Warm daily attention can keep a long marriage feeling close, playful, and alive.

 Revisit Shared Goals and Dreams

 Marriage can become all maintenance if you never talk about the future.
-Once in a while, ask what you want this year to feel like, what would make home calmer, or what tradition would be fun to build.
+Once in a while, ask what you want this year to feel like.
+Ask what would make home calmer or what tradition would be fun to build.

-Dreaming together does not have to be expensive.
-It only needs to remind you that you are still building something.
+Dreaming together can stay simple and inexpensive.
+It just needs to remind you that you are still building something.

 Get Help if the Distance Feels Stuck